leon-bckl/lsp-framework/README.md

 int main()
 {
-   // Step 1: Establish a connection using standard input/output
+   // 1: Establish a connection using standard input/output
    lsp::Connection connection{lsp::io::standardInput(), lsp::io::standardOutput()};

-   // Step 2: Create a MessageHandler with the connection lsp::MessageHandler messageHandler{connection};
+   // 2: Create a MessageHandler with the connection lsp::MessageHandler messageHandler{connection};

    bool running = true;

-   // Step 3: Register callbacks for incoming messages messageHandler.requestHandler()
+   // 3: Register callbacks for incoming messages messageHandler.requestHandler()
+			// Request callbacks always have the message id as the first parameter followed by the params if there are any.
       .add<lsp::requests::Initialize>([](const lsp::jsonrpc::MessageId& id, lsp::requests::Initialize::Params&& params)
       {
          lsp::requests::Initialize::Result result;